telerik/blazor-docs/components/signature/overview.md

 ## Appearance

-The Signature component provides settings to control its appearance.
+The Signature component provides settings to control its appearance, for example colors and borders.
 [Read more about the Blazor Signature appearance settings...]({%slug signature-appearance%})

 ## Events